OpenStickCommunity/GP2040-CE/docs/development.md

 Most of this will be parroting the above linked PDF from the Raspberry Pi Foundation.

-If you are very new to GP2040-CE development and working on a Windows machine, you can refer to the 'Windows Setup Guide For Dummies' section in this page.
+If you are very new to GP2040-CE development and working on a Windows machine, You can refer to the 'Windows Setup (Pi Pico SDK Installer)' section in this page.
 It's a bit more comprehensive and uses the Raspberry Pi Pico SDK installer, which makes everything a tad bit easier.

-### Windows Setup
+### Windows Setup (Manual)

 1. Install the latest ARM GNU Toolchain
     - [Arm GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)
-1. Install latest version of CMake
+2. Install latest version of CMake
     - [CMake](https://cmake.org/download/)
-1. Install Visual Studio Build tools, or the full Visual Studio IDE
+3. Install Visual Studio Build tools, or the full Visual Studio IDE
     - Make sure to select the Desktop development with C++ workload
     - Select the latest Windows 10 or Windows 11 SDK from the Individual Components
     - [Visual Studio Build tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022)
     - [Visual Studio Community Edition](https://visualstudio.microsoft.com/downloads/#visual-studio-community-2022)
-1. Install Python 3.10
+4. Install Python 3.10
     - At the end of the installation, there is an option to disable max file path length.
 You want to select this.
     - [Python](https://www.python.org/downloads/windows/)
-1. Install Visual Studio Code - Optional
+5. Install Visual Studio Code - Optional
      - [Visual Studio Code](https://code.visualstudio.com/)
-1. Install git
+6. Install git
      - Set default editor to anything other than VIM, such as Visual Studio Code
-1. Install NodeJS and NPM
+7. Install NodeJS and NPM
     - [Download and install NodeJS](https://nodejs.org/en/download)
-1. Clone the Pico SDK to your local computer
+8. Clone the Pico SDK to your local computer

     ```bash
     git clone https://github.com/raspberrypi/pico-sdk.git